Documentation Index

 Number of clusters.

-Cube Cloud routes requests between multiple production clusters within a
+Cube routes requests between multiple Dedicated deployments within a

 In most cases, it should return an identifier that does not change over time